The calculator below helps to specify the hardware needs subject to the number of users, stored email, and the archiving strategy.

 A: When using file based virus scanners, it is recommended to exclude all archive directories (master database and archive stores) from scanning.
-If the virus scanner also scans network connections, especially SMTP, POP3 and IMAP as well as HTTP/HTTPS connections, you must fully uninstall the product and reboot the machine in case any occurring archiving problems such as timeouts.
+For more information, please refer to the notes on anti-virus software.

 A: Yes it is possible, as long as the underlying operating system supports it, there is no problem running MailStore Server inside a virtualized environment.

 Q: Is it possible to run MailStore in a terminal server environment?